 We continue to offer “test flexible” admissions, meaning an ACT (or SAT) will not be required for an application review, admission decision, or merit scholarships.
 We continue to encourage ACT/SAT test submissions as part of the application process, but understand that many students are unable to take these exams at this time.
 We will base our decision on a combination of GPA, contents of your transcript, and any optional supporting documents (essays or letters of recommendation) you submit.

 Many students have contacted us about losing the opportunity to retake your ACT to improve merit scholarship chances.
 We will allow for ACT and SAT “Super Scoring” for admission and merit scholarship purposes, including those students who have already received an academic scholarship offer.
 To learn more about what a “Super Score” is, please visit ACT’s website.

 For students who have taken multiple ACT tests, we encourage submission of all test scores for the best result.
 These can be submitted through ACT’s website, by a high school official via email, or on a high school transcript.

-For students who are receiving Pass or Fail grades for the current semester, BSU will consider “Pass” grades as a good thing.
+BSU understands that many schools used Pass or Fail grades during the pandemic.
+This will not negatively impact students in the admissions process.
 We will review your transcripts fully and use overall cumulative GPA for admissions decisions.

 Please contact your Admissions Representative if you have questions about how these changes impact you.